pkirkham/pkirkham.github.io/_posts/analysis/2026-01-18-viscosity-lbc.md

 Lohrenz, Bray and Clark (1964) outlined an approach to calculating visocity of any hydrocarbon, whether gas or oil.
 The method first calculates a low-pressure pure component gas viscosity for all components which incorporates any effects from temperature.
 The component viscosities are combined into a low-pressure mixture gas viscosity using a mixing rule.
 Depending on whether the fluid density is gaseous or liquid, either a corresponding states approach is used for gas, or a residual viscosity approach is used for liquid.

-It is interesting to note that the oil and gas industry uses the Lohrenz-Bray-Clark (LBC) method extensively, even when other more accurate methods have been developed.
+The [Lohrenz-Bray-Clark (LBC) correlation](https://wiki.whitson.com/bopvt/visc_correlations/#lohrenz-bray-clark-correlation) is often used in the oil and gas industry.
+It is incorporated into almost all software packages that deal with fluid properties, not because it is necessarily the best approach, but because it is expected that the method should be available.
+As such it is almost universally applied.
+Furthermore, it is intended to calculate the viscosity of both gases and liquids, at high and low temperature and pressure.

 To add to the confusion, the LBC approach describes a workflow to determine viscosity for any hydrocarbon fluid.
 It builds on and incorporates existing equations, and does not introduce any new equations of its own.
 In particular, the residual viscosity approach to determine viscosity of liquids uses the approach of Jossi, Stiel and Thodos (1962).
 It was noted that this could be applied to gases as well as liquids, but the absence of a suitably accurate gas density prediction method led to their recommendation to use the older graphical corresponding states method (albeit with computer assisted lookup table interpolation).

 When it is stated that the LBC co-efficients need to be tuned to match a viscosity model, what is really being stated is that the Jossi, Stiel and Thodos co-efficients need to be tuned.
 This is expected, as the original paper provided different co-efficients for different types of fluid.